Author

 "There are no great men, there are only great challenges the ordinary men are forced by circumstances to meet."

-That applies to countless men and women who served in the forces in WWII, and it has prompted me to write stories
+While there clearly have been great men and women, Halsey's comment applies to countless men and women who served in the forces in WWII, and it has prompted me to write stories that feature credible characters, realistic events, and keep accurate history and technology to the fore.

 The approach seems to work as two serving RAF officers who read "Prototype" believed it to be a story based on real events.